 Because of the risks, cosigners are usually family members or significant others, although anyone who is willing to cosign your loan may be approved if the lender accepts them.
 That doesn’t mean, however, that you should use anyone who is willing.

 Before you ask someone to cosign your loan, you’ll want to have a contingency plan.
 If you can’t pay your loan, do you have a fallback plan besides relying on your cosigner to pick up your payments for you?
-If you lose your job or are otherwise unable to meet your obligation, you’ll want to have another plan in place that doesn’t require your cosigner to suddenly assume your payments.
 Not only is that being financially responsible, but it will also help your cosigner feel more comfortable about saying yes.

 Author: Jeanette Perez